wavicto/ChalkCC/README.md

 ### Visitor Pattern

-**chalkcc** employs the **Visitor Pattern** to traverse and operate upon the nodes of its various structures (AST, IR, etc), allowing chosen functionality to be implemented without modifying the nodes themselves.
+**ChalkCC** employs the **Visitor Pattern** to traverse and operate upon the nodes of its various structures (AST, IR, etc), allowing chosen functionality to be implemented without modifying the nodes themselves.

 ## References
 Jones, J. (2003).
 Abstract Syntax Tree Implementation Idioms.
 In *Proceedings of the 10th Conference